 But I didn’t just make this form for myself… I’m sharing it with you as a free printable!

-Click on the link above, then save the file to your computer by selecting File > Download.
+Click on the link above, then save the file to your computer.
 (You won’t be able to customize the form within your web browser.)

 Enter your child’s name, type in their responses to the questions and print!
 Or you can enter your child’s name, print it, and write your answers in by hand.

 I made a “girl” form and a “boy” form, but they are still both somewhat neutral enough that you could use either one for either gender.

 I tried to make the top of the form flexible enough to accommodate long names, but you can complete it in a number of ways.
 See my examples below!